Tyno945/web-learning-road/Responsive Web Design.md

 HTML, or HyperText Markup Language, is a markup language used to describe the structure of a web page.
 It uses a special syntax or notation to organize and give information about the page to the browser.
 Elements usually have opening and closing tags that surround and give meaning to content.
 For example, there are different tag options to place around text to show whether it is a heading, a paragraph, or a list.

 * Say Hello to HTML Elements
-* PassedHeadline with the h2 Element
+* Headline with the h2 Element
-* PassedInform with the Paragraph Element
+* Inform with the Paragraph Element
-* PassedFill in the Blank with Placeholder Text
+* Fill in the Blank with Placeholder Text
-* PassedUncomment HTML
+* Uncomment HTML
-* PassedComment out HTML
+* Comment out HTML
-* PassedDelete HTML Elements
+* Delete HTML Elements
-* PassedIntroduction to HTML5 Elements
+* Introduction to HTML5 Elements
-* PassedAdd Images to Your Website
+* Add Images to Your Website
-* PassedLink to External Pages with Anchor Elements
+* Link to External Pages with Anchor Elements
-* PassedLink to Internal Sections of a Page with Anchor Elements
+* Link to Internal Sections of a Page with Anchor Elements
-* PassedNest an Anchor Element within a Paragraph
+* Nest an Anchor Element within a Paragraph
-* PassedMake Dead Links Using the Hash Symbol
+* Make Dead Links Using the Hash Symbol
-* PassedTurn an Image into a Link
+* Turn an Image into a Link
-* PassedCreate a Bulleted Unordered List
+* Create a Bulleted Unordered List
-* PassedCreate an Ordered List
+* Create an Ordered List
-* PassedCreate a Text Field
+* Create a Text Field
-* PassedAdd Placeholder Text to a Text Field
+* Add Placeholder Text to a Text Field
-* PassedCreate a Form Element
+* Create a Form Element
-* PassedAdd a Submit Button to a Form
+* Add a Submit Button to a Form
-* PassedUse HTML5 to Require a Field
+* Use HTML5 to Require a Field
-* PassedCreate a Set of Radio Buttons
+* Create a Set of Radio Buttons
-* PassedCreate a Set of Checkboxes
+* Create a Set of Checkboxes
-* PassedCheck Radio Buttons and Checkboxes by Default
+* Check Radio Buttons and Checkboxes by Default
-* PassedNest Many Elements within a Single div Element
+* Nest Many Elements within a Single div Element
-* PassedDeclare the Doctype of an HTML Document
+* Declare the Doctype of an HTML Document
-* PassedDefine the Head and Body of an HTML Document
+* Define the Head and Body of an HTML Document

 ```html
 <!DOCTYPE html>